Zayo Logo

 AI is the force multiplier – the brains of the operation – that will find the efficiencies and will provide the automation to act on what it finds.

-My thoughts turn to the production implications of the speed, precision, and intelligent output of not only goods, but ideas and strategies, plans and processes.
+At this inflection point, we must consider the production implications of the speed, precision, and intelligent output of not only goods, but ideas and strategies, plans and processes.
 And ultimately, what are the network implications when computers do our thinking?

 Manufacturing may not look like Henry Ford’s conveyors any longer, but we are experiencing an unmistakable groundswell of “factory” like production, both in our physical economy and our digital economy.